 Percentage of population unemployed

 10.4% in Scotland, 13.7% in Dundee

 Number of 3-day emergency food supplies given out by food banks

 145,865 parcels (2016-2017 in the UK)

 The Signpost Centre

 In 2014 we moved to the new Signpost Centre based in Whitfield (on the outskirts of Dundee).
 The area of Whitfield has previously been recognized by the Scottish Index of Multiple Deprivation as being within the worst 15% of Scotland’s most deprived areas.
 The Signpost Centre – a large complex that was previously used by Dundee City Council, located right in the centre of Whitfield – is seen as an opportunity for Signpost International to start new community projects and partnerships.
 At present, the Signpost Centre is open to the community and hosts a twice weekly community hot lunch on a Monday and a Thursday.
-Two other organisations, Addaction and Wevolution are based at the Signpost Centre and they run various support groups and activities throughout the week.
+Addaction is also based at the Signpost Centre and they run various support groups and activities throughout the week.

 This is a memorial garden for those who have lost their lives to substance abuse.
 We also have a weekly volunteer gardening group that is growing produce in our polytunnels to be used for Soul Garden’s community lunches.
 This project is helping those that attend to gain more skills and to build friendships within the community.